 Who can apply?

-Submissions are invited from Scotland-based producers who have yet to make a funded short film.
+Please note that submissions are not currently open for this opportunity.
+Submissions were invited from Scotland-based producers who have yet to make a funded short film.
 Applicants may have experience producing the following:

 - Low/no budget filmmaking